libobs-rs/libobs-rs/libobs-bootstrapper/README.md

 A utility crate for automatically downloading and installing OBS (Open Broadcaster Software) Studio binaries at runtime.
 This crate is part of the libobs-rs ecosystem and is designed to make distributing OBS-based applications easier by handling the setup of OBS binaries.

 Note: This crate currently supports Windows and MacOS platforms.
-Linux users must [build and install](https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Linux) OBS Studio from source.
+Refer to the libobs-wrapper documentation for Linux setup instructions [here](../libobs-wrapper/README.md).

 ## Features